Headings For A Literature Review

 V. Integrating Headings with the Body of Your Literature Review

 Your headings should not exist in isolation.
-They should seamlessly integrate with the body of your literature review.
+They should smoothly integrate with the body of your literature review.
 Each section should begin with a clear introductory sentence that reiterates the heading's focus and provides a brief overview of the content that will follow.
 Ensure a logical flow between sections, using transitional phrases and sentences to connect ideas and guide the reader smoothly through your analysis.

 VI.
 Using Subheadings Effectively